NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 - Thermistor Respiration

-The huge amount of hardware in the Multi-parameter Unit of AY-663P
+These configured hardware in the Multi-parameter Unit of AY-663P is the reason for its size

-In the AA-674P expansion box, the four MULTI sockets make use of their own IBP hardware when IBP monitoring is selected by the operator; for the other four parameters, the sockets can access and make use of the Temperature, Cardiac Output, FiO2 and Thermistor Respiration hardware already embedded in the Multi-parameter Unit of AY-663P Input Unit.
+In the AA-674P expansion box, each of the four MULTI sockets makes use of its own IBP hardware when a IBP Smart Cable is plugged in; for the other four parameters, the sockets can access and make use of the Temperature, Cardiac Output, FiO2 and Thermistor Respiration hardware already configured in the Multi-parameter Unit of AY-663P Input Unit.

 The hardware in the AA-674P expansion box

 In the 1990s, when developing the first digital modular monitor, the development team encountered a problem of insufficient front panel space for connector sockets on the first digital multi-parameter module being made.
-A few sockets were specially adjusted for time-sharing use by a group of five types internal analog hardware to overcome the space limitation; to differentiate them, they were colored yellow and known as MULTI sockets.
+The Smart Cables were originally devised only to resolve a product issue.

 The Saturn module was intended to be physically small in size

-The elegant but expensive solution from NIHON KOHDEN for the physical size limitation of the Saturn module was to modify two of the connector sockets for sharing use
+The solution from NIHON KOHDEN for panel space limitation of Saturn module is to introduce a MULTI-parameter Unit with many hardware sharing two yellow sockets for common use.

-(NORMAL BLOCK) The hardware using dedicated connector sockets and ordinary cables:
+These hardware make use of dedicated sockets and ordinary measurement cables:

 - ECG